sryze/vscode-uridecode/README.md

 # URI Encode/Decode

-This is a simple extension that encodes or decodes a piece of text as a URI (URL).
+This is a simple extension that encodes or decodes a piece of text as a whole URI (URL) or as a URI component, i.e. query parameter, using the JavaScript `encodeURI()` and `encodeURIComponent()` functions.

 ## Features